Pepe Soho: Early life and musical career

-Pepe Soho's father, Eduardo Askenazi, was a businessman in the textile industry.
-His mother, Paz Cohen, is a sculptress and painter.
+Pepe Soho was born in Mexico City on 20 October 1971.
+His father, Eduardo Askenazi, was a businessman in the textile industry.
+His mother, Paz Cohen, was a sculptor and painter.
 Soho expressed an early interest in art, photography, and music.
-He and began taking lessons and playing the drums at the age of 12.
+He began taking lessons and playing the drums at the age of 12.

 By the end of the 1980s, before Soho was yet 20 years old, he was playing drums in a prestigious nightclub in Mexico City called Sugar.
 He shared the stage with important Mexican rock bands and singers like Sabo Romo, and Leonardo de Lozanne.
 He was also part of the tour Tremendo of the band Magneto.

 In 1990, he moved to Los Angeles, California, to continue studying percussion at The Musicians Institute.
-There joined the rock group Ash Gallery with fellow Mexican Atto Attie and played on and off with this band for almost three years in famous venues such as the Whisky a Go Go and The Roxy.
+There he joined the rock group Ash Gallery with fellow Mexican Atto Attie and played on and off with this band for almost three years in famous venues such as the Whisky a Go Go and The Roxy.
 He simultaneously joined the band of the Bull Dog Café bar in Mexico, where he played for two years collaborating with artists such as Álex Lora, Alejandra Guzmán and Erik Rubín.